ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

     <tbody>
       <tr class="even">
     <td>Enable SSO / Enable Third Party SSO</td>
-    <td>**You may configure ONE of these settings only.** After selecting the checkbox, enter the portal URL / 3rd party portal URL.
+    <td><b>You may configure ONE of these settings only.</b> After selecting the checkbox, enter the portal URL / 3rd party portal URL.
 In runtime, the portal will open in the default browser.
 Users will be automatically logged in and be able to view all assigned services.</td>
     </tr>
     <tr class="odd">
     <td>Enable CP Bypass List</td>